Acetorphine

 Acetorphine is a potent opioid analgesic, up to 8700 times stronger than morphine by weight.
 It is a derivative of the more well-known opioid etorphine, which is used as a very potent veterinary painkiller and anesthetic medication, primarily for the sedation of large animals such as elephants, giraffes and rhinos.

 Acetorphine was developed in 1966 by the Reckitt research group that developed etorphine.
 Acetorphine was developed for the same purpose as etorphine itself, namely as a strong tranquilizer for use in immobilizing large animals in veterinary medicine.
 Despite showing some advantages over etorphine, for instance producing less toxic side effects in giraffes, acetorphine was never widely adopted for veterinary use, and etorphine (along with other tranquilizers such as carfentanil and azaperone) remains the drug of choice in this application.

-Legal Status
+Legal status

 Australia

 Acetorphine is a schedule 9 substance in Australia under the Poisons Standard (February 2017).
 A schedule 9 drug is outlined in the Poisons Act 1964 as "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of the CEO."

-Under the Misuse of Drugs Act 1981 6.0g is the amount required determining a court of trial, 2.0g is considered intent to sell and supply.
+Under the Misuse of Drugs Act 1981 6.0 g is the amount required determining a court of trial, 2.0 g is considered intent to sell and supply.